Q: How can we capture the high performance of silicon carbide (SiC) while delivering a cost-effective power module?

 Table 1: Example cost savings table for a three-phase inverter (six transistor switches).
 Assumes 0.5 cm^2 SiC chips at a cost of $25/cm^2.
 The contents of this table are by no means universal and must be evaluated for each individual application.

-Designing next generation power modules?
-Contact JETCOOL Technologies to learn more about their ultra-low thermal resistance cooling solutions for promoting highly sustainable electronics systems.
+Designing next-generation power modules?
+Contact JetCool Technologies or read our electric vehicle case study to learn more about our ultra-low thermal resistance cooling solutions for promoting highly sustainable electronics systems.